danwanderson/dotfiles/README.md

-These are various dotfiles that I use for things
+Various dotfiles that I use on most of my *nix machines